-National survey statistics and Dartmouth's own data reflect that when students drink alcohol, most typically do so in moderation; still, reducing occurrences of high-risk drinking and related harms remain an institutional priority.
-Through several initiatives (including Moving Dartmouth Forward (MDF), a Presidential call-to-action designed to reduce high-risk behaviors at Dartmouth), Student Affairs staff, the Student Wellness Center, the Dartmouth College Health Service, and other campus partners work to prevent and reduce high-risk alcohol consumption.
+National survey statistics and Dartmouth's own data reflect that when students drink alcohol, most typically do so in low-risk ways; still, reducing occurrences of high-risk drinking and related harms remain an institutional priority.
+As a result of several institutional initiatives, working groups of cross-campus departments and stakeholders coordinate to implement a comprehensive prevention strategy to reduce high-risk substance misuse and related harms.
 For an in-depth look at 35 institutional reduction efforts around high-risk drinking, see the High-Risk Drinking Prevention Series published in 2019: